 Toshiba Laptop Slow and Freezes?
 Reasons Why and How to Fix It

-- You've got virus/malware infection.
+- Your computer has got virus/malware infection.

 - Too many applications are running at the same time.

-- Your Toshiba lacks enough free RAM.
+- Your Toshiba doesn't have enough RAM.

 - Overloaded web browser plugins, caches, etc.

-- Windows system registry issues or errors.
+- Windows registry issues or errors.

 - Your Internet connection signal is weak, making you feel it's your Toshiba's fault.